wjchoi0712/ip/docs/README.md

 **Format**: `event DESCRIPTION /at EVENT DATE`
 * Description and event date of the task cannot be empty.
-* When event date is inserted in YYYY-M-D format, Duke treats it as an actual date variable rather than treating it as just a String.
+* When event date is inserted in YYYY-MM-DD format, Duke treats it as an actual date variable rather than treating it as just a String.

 **Example of usage:**